 Discussion of Actuarial Opinion Assessment Procedures

 In most instances, proper review and analysis of the SAO will require a greater in-depth knowledge of actuarial science.
 In order to achieve this as a part of the financial review process, most opinions will be reviewed in detail by the Department’s actuarial staff members.
 The review should encompass procedures discussed in the next section covering the Actuarial Opinion Assessment for the SAO.
 Although the analysis of the SAO, Actuarial Memorandum and RAAIS are often performed by the actuarial staff, analysts should have a basic understanding of interest rate risk and should consider reviewing the RAAIS and the New York 7, if available (see below for further discussion), or other stochastic testing results and discussing such results with the Department’s actuary.
-When risks are identified in the RAAIS or actuarial memorandum, the analysts, examiners and regulatory actuaries should communicate with each other the risk identified so that an overall understanding of the current and prospective risks of the insurer are documented and considered in the overall prioritization and profile of the insurer.
+When risks are identified in the RAAIS or actuarial memorandum, the analysts, examiners, and regulatory actuaries should communicate with each other the risk identified so that an overall understanding of the current and prospective risks of the insurer are documented and considered in the overall prioritization and profile of the insurer.

 However, if the Annual Financial Statement is received, a cursory review of the opinion should be performed to identify if any extraordinary item is detailed in the opinion.
 The primary goal of the Actuarial Opinion Assessment Procedures for the SAO is to determine if a SAO was to be filed and, if so, was it received and available for later review.

-Every life insurer must file an SAO including an asset adequacy analysis unless granted exemption of such analysis based on doing business only in one state.
+All life insurers must file an SAO including an asset adequacy analysis unless granted an exemption of such analysis based on doing business only in one state.

 An actuarial memorandum, which supports the findings expressed in the SAO, is available upon request by the regulator.
 The insurer will also file with the commissioner by March 15 a confidential RAAIS.

 If the insurer presently issues or has in-force policies that contain non-guaranteed elements, then a Non-guaranteed Elements Actuarial Opinion must also be filed.
 Other opinions may be required.
 For example, for business subject to an actuarial guideline—such as Actuarial Guideline XXXV—The Application of the Commissioners Annuity Reserve Method to Equity Indexed Annuities (AG 35) or XXXVI, which includes an opinion requirement, a compliant actuarial opinion must also be filed.
 The domestic insurance regulator should be familiar with all of the opinions each life insurer is required to submit.
-Reviewing the previous year checklist is useful, but the state insurance regulator should be aware of new policy forms issued during the year that may add additional opinion requirements.
+Reviewing the previous year’s checklist is useful, but the state insurance regulator should be aware of new policy forms issued during the year that may add additional opinion requirements.

 Asset Adequacy Analysis